Retirement in France for Americans

 Is Retiring in France Difficult?

-For individuals with stable financial resources and proper preparation, the residency process is usually straightforward.
+For applicants with stable financial resources, the process is generally straightforward.

-FranceNext works with Americans planning extended stays or relocation to France.
+FranceNext works with Americans planning retirement or extended stays in France.

-You can also review practical checklists and guidance in the Resources for Moving to France section.
+You can also review practical checklists and guidance in our Resources for Moving to France section.